RE: [PACE-L] John Peace

 Holy Cross, Pershore, Worcester

-Father: ROGI PASCALL
+Father: ROGI PASCALLALICIA PASCALL

 Christening: 21 OCT 1632